St Mary's Church, Barton Bendish: Nave

 The interior is in white, including the boarded and plastered ceiling vault.
 Behind the latter, the roof timbers are scissor-trusses.
 The floor is in brick, laid in a herringbone pattern in 1789.
 The box pews are of the same date, but these were cut down in size in 1865.
 Older pews survive, dated 1637.

 On the south wall of the nave are the remains of a medieval wall painting apparently depicting Saint Catherine with her wheel.
 The identification is not conclusive, and an alternative description has this as a Wheel of Fortune.

-The chancel arch is of a similar design to that at the nearby St Andrew’s Church.
+The chancel arch is of a similar design to that at the nearby St Andrew's Church.
 It has a chamfer, and a thinner archivolt is inserted which springs from a pair of polygonal moulded corbels.
 The top of the arch is obscured by the ceiling vault, and the top bead of the corbel mouldings continues as a short string course across the east nave wall.

 The nave glass is all clear, except for the west window of two lights which has Victorian stained glass.
-This depicts Christ blessing the children (Mk 10:13-16) and the raising of Jarius' daughter.
+This depicts Christ blessing the children (Mk 10:13-16) and the raising of Jairus' daughter.
 The font is Victorian, 1857 and octagonal with a tracery panel in each side in 14th century style.
 The north wall has two funerary tablets of former Lords of the Manor, the upper white marble pedimented one to Hanson Berney 1870 and his wife Agnes, and the lower black marble one to Matthew William Gotobed 1953.
 The latter had died in a shooting accident.